hinaazubairr/SQL-Projects/Restaurant Operations Order- Analysis/README.md

 This project explores and analyzes order data from a fictitious restaurant serving international cuisine.
 As a Data Analyst, the goal is to uncover insights into menu performance, customer preferences, and overall business trends.
+The analysis focuses on understanding what sells, what doesn’t, and who the customers are—helping optimize menu offerings and improve revenue.

 Using SQL in PostgreSQL, this analysis focuses on identifying: